Mysore Dasara: Procession

-On Vijayadashami, the traditional Dasara procession (locally known as Jumboo Savari) is held on the streets of Mysore city.
+On Vijayadashami, the traditional Dasara procession (locally known as " jumboo Savari ") is held on the streets of Mysore city.
 The main attraction of this procession is the idol of the Goddess Chamundeshwari which is placed on a golden mantapa (which is around 750 kilograms of gold) on the top of a decorated elephant.
 This idol is worshipped by the royal couple and other invitees before it is taken around in the procession.
 Colourful tableaux, dance groups, music bands, decorated elephants, horses and camels form a part of the procession which starts from the Mysore Palace and culminates at a place called Bannimantap where the banni tree (Prosopis spicigera) is worshipped.
 According to a legend of the Mahabharata, banni tree was used by the Pandavas to hide their weapons during their one-year period of Agnatavasa (living life incognito).
 Before undertaking any warfare, the kings traditionally worshipped this tree to help them emerge victorious in the war.
 The Dasara festivities would culminate on the night of Vijayadashami with an event held in the grounds at Bannimantap called as Panjina Kavayatthu (torch-light parade).

 In Mysore, India, the Vijayadashami Elephant procession during Mysore Dasara is called Jumbo Savari (from the British during their control of Mysore State).
 The original name to this procession is Jumbi Savari ("going to the Shami (Banni) tree").
 Now Goddess Chamundeshwari is taken in procession on an Elephant.
 But the "Jumbo" name is still intact.

 After the Jamboo Savari, a torchlight parade takes place in the evening at the Bannimantap Parade Grounds.

 Exhibition

 Another major attraction during Dasara is the Dasara exhibition which is held in the exhibition grounds opposite to the Mysore Palace.
-The exhibition was started by the Maharaja of Mysore Chamaraja Wodeyar X in 1880 with the sole aim of introducing timely developments to the people of Mysore.
+The exhibition was started by the Maharaja of Mysore Chamarajendra Wadiyar X in 1880 with the sole aim of introducing timely developments to the people of Mysore.
 The task of holding the exhibition is now entrusted with the Karnataka Exhibition Authority (KEA).
 This exhibition starts during Dasara and goes on till December.
 Various stalls which sell items like clothes, plastic items, kitchenware, cosmetics and eatables are set up and they attract a significant number of people.
 A play area containing attractions like a Ferris wheel is also present to provide entertainment to the people.
 Various Governmental agencies setup stalls to signify the achievements and projects that they have undertaken.